 If your business commissions a graphic artist to create a logo and brand collateral for the business, who owns the copyright in the artwork?
 Have you thought about this?

-It is important that businesses do think about this when commissioning third parties to create artistic works and literary works.
+It is important that businesses do think about copyright ownership when commissioning third parties to create artistic works and literary works.
 These works can include:

 - artwork and wording on product packaging and brand collateral;